 Section 3 Total marks 3.1 Prioritised hazard to manage The hazard must have been detailed in section 2.2 of your risk assessment.
 No marks would be awarded for the entirety of Section 3 if a new hazard is introduced, as this would mean that a key hazard is missing from your risk assessment.
-Not awarded marks (but should be included for completeness of the assessment) 3.2 Legal reasons for prioritising this hazard Important note: International General Certificate learners should reference appropriate international legislation, conventions/recommendations and standards included in the International General Certificate syllabus.
+Not awarded marks (but should be included for completeness of the assessment) 3.2 Legal reasons for prioritising this hazard Important note: National General Certificate learners should reference UK legislation only.
 Each of your legal reasons should be relevant to the hazard being prioritised - it can be specific to the hazard category (eg. Working at Height Regulations for reducing work at height risk), or general workplace risk management (eg. duties under the Health and Safety at Work Act).
 Please note that you are not expected to include detailed descriptions of legislation.
 You just need to say what the duties under the regulations are in relation to the hazard.
 1 mark per legal reason (max 2) 3.3 Moral reasons for prioritising this hazard Each of your moral reasons should be brief statements which either link back to the hazard, or general moral duties towards workers.
 For the hazard description 'Facilities Manager seen climbing a ladder in order to clean windows,' a moral reason (worth 1 mark) would be: Injury caused by a fall from height would have a major impact on the Facilities Manager, their family and friends.
 1 mark per moral reason (max 2)